LAMP: Look-Ahead Mixed-Precision Inference of Large Language Models: Numerical experiments

 \subsection{Experimental setting}

+We validate the LAMP evaluation of attention according to \eqref{eq:strict_lamp} in experiments with the GPT-2 XL model and the OpenWebText\footnote{https://huggingface.co/datasets/Skylion007/openwebtext} dataset.
+Find more experiments in Appendix~\ref{appendix:experiments}.

-To assess the impact of LAMP evaluation on inference, we compute the mean Kullback--Leibler (KL) divergence between the probability distributions output by a reference model and a test model over 200 sequences of 1024 tokens each.
+To assess the impact of LAMP evaluation on inference, we compute the mean Kullback--Leibler (KL) divergence between the probability distributions output by a reference model and a test model over 100 sequences of 1024 tokens each.
 We also look at the flip rate, i.e., how often the most probable predictions of the reference and test models differ.

 Our reference model uses FP32 inference uniformly for all FP operations.
-The test models perform the key-query products in $\PS(\mu)$ and recompute some of them, as selected by the LAMP problem \eqref{eq:lamp_problem}, in FP32.
-We keep track of how many inner products are recomputed; to get the recomputation rate, we divide by the number of key-query inner products in the ``causal mask.''
+The test models perform the KQ products in $\PS(\mu)$ and recompute those selected by the LAMP solution \eqref{eq:strict_lamp} in FP32.
+We keep track of how many inner products are recomputed; to get the recomputation rate, we divide by the number of KQ inner products in the ``causal mask.''